CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

-## Configurations for running CMAQ on AWS ParallelCluster
+## Configurations for running CMAQv5.3.3 on AWS ParallelCluster

 ### Recommend that users set up a spending alarm using AWS